RParker505/python-django/README.md

 -	Explain how the “V” and “T” parts of MVT architecture work
 -	Create a frontend page for your web application

+#### Exercise 2.5: Django MVT Revisited
+-	Add images to the model and display them on the frontend of your application
+-	Create complex views with access to the model
+-	Display records with views and templates